Dallimberg/Data_Analyst_Portfolio/Google_Sheets_Project/README.md

 # Spotify Streams Analysis – Google Sheets

+## Project Context
+This project analyzes Spotify streaming data to understand music consumption trends over 2023 and 2024.
+The goal is to help music analysts, record labels, and content creators identify top-performing genres, understand listener preferences, and evaluate song popularity.

 ## Overview
 This project analyzes Spotify streaming data to identify trends, top genres, and the popularity of songs over 2023 and 2024.
 The analysis was done using **Google Sheets Pivot Tables and charts** to summarize and visualize insights.